yingshaoxo/pyfakewebcam/README.md

     time.sleep(1/30.0)
 ```

-**Be care, here I'm using the `/dev/video3`, you may need to change this to another number depends on previous step.**
+**Be careful, here I'm using the `/dev/video3`, you may need to change this to other number depends on previous step.**

 ### Step 6:
 check the result by `ffplay /dev/video3`